 Here, we collected soil cores from 14 locations along the perimeter of a large fire (the Hot 150 Pot fire, ~50,000 ha) immediately after it was extinguished, in northern Nevada in July 151 2016.
 Each location had paired burned and unburned samples.
 Because it burned a large 152 area in only three days, we could sample a broad area while being reasonably certain that 153 the weather conditions during the fire were similar at all sites.
 Because we collected our 154 samples immediately after the fire was extinguished, we felt confident that the seed bank 155 samples did not contain seeds deposited by post-fire dispersal.
 We put the samples in cold 156 storage and germinated the seeds from those cores in a greenhouse the following spring.
 In 157 spring 2017 and fall 2019 we collected information on vegetation structure and diversity at 158 each location.
-We tested four hypotheses in this study that are depicted in Figure 1a and 159 described here: (H1) Pre-fire fuel connectivity would be positively related to burn severity; 160 (H2) burn severity would increase the occurrence probability of introduced annual species 161 in the seed bank and reduce the occurrence probability of native species.
-An alternative to 162 H2 is H2a, in which increased fuel connectivity brought on by the invasion of annual grasses 163 may have already depleted the diversity of the soil seed bank before the fire occurred; (H3) 164 the abundance of post-fire B. tectorum seeds in the seedbank would be positively related 165 to post-fire fuel connectivity.
-In addition, because in our study system post-fire sites are 166 foristically distinct from the pre-fire state (Mahood and Balch 2019), typically with near 167 monocultures of B. tectorum, we hypothesized that (H4) high post-fire fuel connectivity of 168 those near-monocultures would result in lower aboveground species diversity due to compet-169 itive exclusion of native plants.
-170
+We tested three hypotheses in this study that are depicted in Figure 3: (H1) 159

+Pre-fire fuel connectivity would be positively related to burn severity; (H2) burn severity 160 would increase the occurrence probability of introduced annual species in the seed bank and 161 reduce the occurrence probability of native species; and (H3) the abundance of post-fire 162 B. tectorum seeds in the seedbank would be positively related to post-fire fuel connectivity.
+163 We examined two alternatives to H2: (H2a), increased fuel connectivity brought on by the 164 invasion of annual grasses may have already depleted the diversity of the soil seed bank 165 before the fire occurred; and (H2b) prefire fuel connectivity is solely reflective of annual grass 166 cover, which drives post-fire annual grass seed abundance.
+In addition, because in our study 167 system post-fire sites are floristically distinct from the pre-fire state (Mahood and Balch 168 2019), typically with near monocultures of B. tectorum, we hypothesized that (H4) high 160 post-fire fuel connectivity of those near-monocultures would result in lower aboveground 170 species diversity due to competitive exclusion of native plants.
+171

-171 2.
+172 2.
 Methods

-172 2.1 Study Area
+173 2.1 Study Area